agapic/Data-Analyst-Nanodegree-Udacity/Project 2 - Investigate a Dataset/README.md

 # Discussion

 Proportionately more males died relative to females.
-This makes sense as females in a cultural context are typically preferred over males as they can give birth to new life.
-However, it doesn't necessarily point to causation.
-There is only a correlation here.
+Historically, "women and children first" is a phrase that was first coined on the British HMS Birkenhead, which sunk in 1852. (more info [here](http://search.proquest.com/openview/3954c2a020a005a067cc68fb82c3b6af/1?pq-origsite=gscholar)).
+Titanic, which also departed from Britain, likely encountered the same informal policy, handed down culturally through the British seas.

 To test if there is a statistical difference between the two genders, we conduct a difference in proportions test using a significant level of <b>0.05</b>
 Let p1 be the proportion of male survivals, let p2 be the proportion of female survivals.